LASA-Student-Council/Website/Current-Officers/index.md

 <figure style="width: 400px" class="align-center">
   <img src="{{ '/images/sofia_francis - 1.jpeg' | absolute_url }}" alt="">
 </figure>
 Hi!
-My name is Sofia Francis and I’m the Sophomore Student Representative.
+My name is Sofia Francis and I’m the Junior President.
 In my free time, I am a foil fencer, an avid reader, and an ice cream connoisseur.
 I like graphic design, funky earrings, and food with a lot of garlic.
 Never be afraid to say hi in the halls, I can’t wait to meet you!

 ## Vice-President: Wendy Geng
 <figure style="width: 400px" class="align-center">